* Film actress

 Two weeks after the opening of her 1979 movie The China Syndrome (which depicted an accident at a nuclear energy plant), there was a real nuclear accident at Three Mile Island causing small amounts of radioactivity to escape into the atmosphere.
-Fonda called this “the most shocking synchronicity between real life catastrophe and movie fiction ever to have occurred,” and took off with her husband on a 52-city anti-nuclear tour.
+Fonda called this “the most shocking synchronicity between real life catastrophe and movie fiction ever to have occurred,” and took off with her husband, Tom Hayden, on a 52-city anti-nuclear tour.
 Joining Fonda and Hayden on tour were leftwing stalwarts Bonnie Raitt and Jackson Brown.

 In 1999 Fonda was named one of the “100 Most Important Women in the 20th Century” by ABC News and Ladies Home Journal.
 It was later revealed that four of the seven women who had placed Fonda on the list had also worked to prevent President Clinton from being impeached.

-In 2003 Fonda made clear her opposition to the war in Iraq, stating: “What’s it going to mean for [U.S.] stability as a nation, for terrorism, for the economy I can’t imagine.
+In 2003 Fonda made clear her opposition to the U.S. War in Iraq, stating: “What’s it going to mean for [U.S.] stability as a nation, for terrorism, for the economy I can’t imagine.
 I think the entire world is going to be united against us.”
 She was also critical of her fellow American citizens: “I don’t know if a country where the people are so ignorant of reality and of history, if you can [call] that a free world.”

 In 2004 Fonda, in a joint effort with Vagina Monologues playwright Eve Ensler, initiated “Vaginas Vote,” a pro-John Kerry get-out-the-vote campaign that sponsored events in more than 30 states.
 A Fonda press release promoting a September 13th “Vaginas Vote” rally in New York stated, “Vaginas Vote, Chicks Rock. … [O]rganizers are using the power of arts and activism to motivate and inspire all women — especially young women — to raise their voices and get out the vote to end violence against women and girls.”

-The “Vaginas Vote” event was aimed at persuading young women to vote in favor of John Kerry in the 2004 Presidential election, the implication being that another Bush term would mean higher levels of violence against women than would a Kerry presidency.
+The “Vaginas Vote” event was aimed at persuading young women to vote in favor of John Kerry in the 2004 presidential election, the implication being that another George W. Bush term would mean higher levels of violence against women than would a Kerry presidency.
 At the aforementioned New York rally, Ms. Ensler said to the attendees: “Are there are any registered vaginas in the house? . . .
 Step into your vaginas and get the vagina vote out.”
 Among those in the audience were Susan Sarandon, Gloria Steinem, Democratic Rep. Jan Schakowsky, and Jesse Jackson.